shaowei-su/Python-Computing-Acceleration/TutorialForWhile.md

 ##The normal end of while loop

-If the comparison at line 15 returns Py_False to the value stack, then it will jump to line 74 to terminate the loop with similar process like `break`.
+If the comparison at line 15 returns `Py_False` to the value stack, then it will jump to line 74 to terminate.
+The `PyFrame_BlockPop(f)` will pop and return the PyTryBlock we stored in block stack.
+Then reload the stack level to previous state.
 ```C
 case POP_BLOCK
        {